ton/fast_int/README.md

 Credit
 ------

 This implementation was almost one-to-one provided by Daniel Lemire in the issue tracker of the [`fast_float`](https://github.com/fastfloat/fast_float) library, in particular [issue #86](https://github.com/fastfloat/fast_float/issues/86), where someone requests `fast_int` functionality for the [`fast_float`](https://github.com/fastfloat/fast_float) library.
-I intend to get this functionality merged into the [`fast_float`](https://github.com/fastfloat/fast_float) library at some point, but at this moment I consider the code to be too immature, it needs more rigorous review.
+Since this library was implemented, someone provided a `from_chars` implementation for `fast_float` that performs a little bit better than the `from_chars` implementation in the standard library on my machine.
+However, it is not faster than the SWAR version provided by this library as the benchmark results show.

 License
 -------